kon172verma/intent-classifier-inference/readme.md

 - dataset_full/sample_0001.json is exactly the same as dataset_sample/sample.json

-Current fine-tuning and evaluation split:
+Split that was use for fine-tuning and evaluation:

 | Split | Files | Examples |
 | --- | --- | --- |